Netcracker/qubership-opensearch/docs/public/installation.md

 **Important**: The Opensearch recommends upgrading from version 2.19 for more stable operation.

+If your cluster has indices that were **created on OpenSearch 1.x**, they must be migrated (reindexed) before or during the upgrade to 3.x; otherwise they can cause compatibility issues.
+A pre-upgrade/pre-install Helm hook can run the migration automatically when `migration.enabled: true`.
+For details, prerequisites, and troubleshooting, see [Indices migration (1.x to 2.x for 3.x upgrade)](/docs/public/indices-migration.md).

 There are the following breaking changes:

 | Change                                                     | Description                                                                                                                                                                                                   |